-We’ve all seen experts say things like this from Inc., “Email marketing has been described as the highest-ROI online marketing strategy, when implemented properly, with 67 percent of businesses listing it as their highest earner.”
+We’ve all seen expert quotes like this one from Inc.: “Email marketing has been described as the highest-ROI online marketing strategy, when implemented properly, with 67 percent of businesses listing it as their highest earner.”

 Earlier this week, we had a client contact their account executive and tell him that they needed to reduce their monthly services agreement.
 This client is in manufacturing and it may be some time before they can get raw materials from China or produce products for their clients.
 They had a “change in staff” and a sales manager was now tasked with reducing their marketing expenses.
 I spoke with that manager and he basically said, “we need advertising to drive traffic to the website and lead generation so we can continue to develop sales, but to cut costs, we’d like to suspend our email marketing.”